orff1989/Ex2OOP/README.md

 Time to run center is: 93263347

-Time to run tsp is:
+Time to run tsp is: 172 ms.